wemyss/a-wild-react-starter-appeared/README.md

 1. Clone, fork or copy repo line by line.
 2. Install dependencies with `yarn` or `npm`.
-3. Run dev server with `npm run dev`
+3. Run dev server with `yarn run dev`
 4. Modify shit and watch magic happen

 ***